goob256/wedge3/README.md

 # Nooskewl_Wedge
-Game engine with a focus on JRPG type games
+Game engine with mechanics included for JRPG games

-The JRPG mechanics can be replaced and there is still a usable game engine here for other games.
+The JRPG mechanics can be replaced and there is still a usable game engine core here for other games.